rust-lang/blog.rust-lang.org/content/inside-rust/this-development-cycle-in-cargo-1.90.md

 - Building doctest support into the compiler, parsing `#[doc]` attributes and generating `#[test]` functions for them
   - Allows doctests on internal items and binary targets
-  - Doesn't allow for the "pubic interface" testing unless Rustc also links to the original lib or do some import path hackery
+  - Doesn't allow for the "public interface" testing unless Rustc also links to the original lib or do some import path hackery
   - Has issues with features like `compile_fail` and per-doctest Editions
 - Using `rustdoc --output-format=doctest` to extract doctests, generate test files, build, and then run those ([rust#134529](https://github.com/rust-lang/rust/issues/134529))